-The ring sling is a babywearing tool that gives you the closeness of a wrap, without the hassle and confusion of a wrap which is why we put together this list to help you find the best ring sling for you.
+The ring sling is a babywearing tool that gives you the closeness of a wrap, without the hassle and confusion of stretchy wraps which is why we put together this list to help you find the best ring sling for you.

 (This post contains affiliate links.
 Our full disclosure policy is really boring, but you can find it here.)